MBBS (London) 1996

 Whilst Mr Clark practices general ENT treating a wide range of conditions in all age groups, his specialist interest is in Otology and the treatment of medical and surgical conditions of the ear.
 Mr Clark prides himself on being able to explain complex medical problems and on providing appropriate treatments with realistic goals.

-Mr Clark is widely published within his field and acts both as a peer reviewer for key journals in this topic as well as being a member of the expert panel for ENT-UK, the national association for this branch of surgery.
+Mr Clark is widely published within his field and involved in a number of research projects.
+He acts both as a peer reviewer for key journals in this topic as well as being a member of the expert panel for ENT-UK, the national association for this branch of surgery.
 He is actively involved in the teaching and training of ENT doctors and is the Specialty Tutor for ENT trainees in the county.
 He also teaches techniques of middle ear surgery both nationally and internationally as an invited guest speaker.
-He helps to organise and attend training camps in the developing world, visiting Uganda each year, where he is establishing ear surgery training and mentorship.
+He helps to organise and attend training camps in the developing world, regularly visiting Uganda, Nepal and Cambodia.
+He is the Education and training lead for ENT UKs Global Health Committee.
+Mr Clark has also become a recognised expert witness for medico-legal matters relating to his specialty.

 Mr Clark lives in Cheltenham with his wife and children.
 He enjoys sculpting in his spare time, being an active member of the Medical Art Society of the Royal Society of Medicine.